basecamp/handbook/international-travel-guide.md

 ## Checklist: Before You Travel

 * Let us know!
 Share your travel plans and when you expect to arrive in the US.
-* Update your ESTA online with your travel info and the hotel address: Ace Hotel, 311 N Morgan St., Chicago, IL 60607.
+* Update your ESTA online with your travel info and the hotel address: The Hoxton, 200 N Green St, Chicago, IL 60607.
 * Ensure you have your passport, ESTA, invitation letter, and travel details all in order.
 * Put Andrea and our attorney on speed dial.
   * If you run into general travel issues or have any questions, contact Andrea LaRowe.